Avnet Americas Purchase Order Flowdowns

 Non-Conforming Product Notification

-Supplier will notify Avnet Material Management, Quality Management, and appropriate division management organizations in writing of any quality or reliability problems discovered regarding any product Supplier has shipped to Avnet, or on Avnet´s behalf as a drop ship.
+Supplier will notify Avnet Material Management, Quality Management, and appropriate division management organizations in writing, within 24hrs, of any quality or reliability problems discovered regarding any product Supplier has shipped to Avnet, or on Avnet´s behalf as a drop ship.